ayyjohn/ayyjohn.github.io/_posts/2021-11-14-anatomy-of-a-python-stack-trace.md

 Bummer, but simple enough.
 The way I read this is "There's a `KeyError`, the key that wasn't present in the dict was `"useranme"`, and that happened on line 2 of `stack_traces.py` when I called `get_username`, which happened because on line 10 I called `print(get_username(user))`

 As you can see, I start at the bottom and work my way up.
-In general, this is how to start.
+In general, this should be the default.
 It doesn't always work, but it should be where you look first.

 Stack traces will start with the error and the line it was caused on (that's why it says `Traceback: most recent call last`), and then go "upward" over and over through each function that called a function that called a function to get to the error.
 In the best case scenario, the typo or problem was caused by that last line and the error is self explanatory.

 In this case, I meant `"username"` not `"useranme"`.

 Other common versions of this are situations where you have a typo in a variable name and you get a `NameError` because that variable doesn't exist, or a `SyntaxError` and Python points you directly to where you made an oopsy.
 A fun plug for Python 3.10 is how much better its errors have gotten!
 [Check out the improvements here](https://www.python.org/downloads/release/python-3100/).

-## Class 2: Errors that Tell You Where to Go but are Kind of Vague
+## Class 2: Errors that Just Tell You Where to Go

+Slightly worse, but still not too intimidating for newer programmers are errors like the following:

 ```python
 def get_first_users_username(users):